tetchel/shexter-client/readme.md

 **Dependencies:** Python 3.
 On Windows, the `python` command must resolve to `python3`.
 On Linux, your default Python does not matter.

-For automatic phone-finding, you need to `pip(3) install netifaces`.
-This feature does not work on Bash for Windows.

 To install, extract the client archive, navigate to the installer for your platform, and run the installer:

 **Windows**:   `python .\installer_windows.py`